-If you think you have fallen victim to a cybercrime, you need to know how to report it.
+If you think you have fallen victim to a cybercrime in the UK, you need to know how to report it.

-If your organisation is based n the UK you should follow the reporting process below;
+If your organisation is based in the UK you should follow the reporting process below;

 REPORTING CYBER CRIME TO ACTION FRAUD